mccright/rand-notes/endpoint-admin-notes.md

 ### Some Flexible Linux Live Distributions
 * **Fedora Live**: Fedora Xfce Desktop is implemented to be fast and lightweight.
 It is shipped as a live operating system.
 It includes everything you need to try out Fedora's Xfce Desktop.
 You don't have to erase anything on your current system to try it out, and it won't put your existing files at risk.
 You can have the boot copy all files to RAM first so that it runs very fast using the ```rd.live.ram=1``` boot parameter (*press the TAB key at the grub boot menu*).
 If you like it after a test drive, you can install it to a local hard drive from the Live Media desktop. [https://spins.fedoraproject.org/xfce/](https://spins.fedoraproject.org/xfce/)

 * **Lubuntu**:  Lubuntu is a fast and lightweight Ubuntu based operating system using the minimal desktop LXQT and a selection of light applications.
-Lubuntu has very low hardware requirements.  [https://lubuntu.me/](https://lubuntu.me/)
+Lubuntu has very low hardware requirements.
+That said, it makes a lean platform on which to build a fast development endpoint.  [https://lubuntu.me/](https://lubuntu.me/)